wgrahamb/codeBase/READ_ME.md

      - The pitch and yaw aerodynamics do not yet line up with the flight data.
      - Model the moment due to drag.
      - Check alpha and beta calculations.
+- pythonFunctions
+     - rocketPropulsionFxns.py needs to be cleaned

 Folder Structure: